Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/TransferFees.md

 Internal hook to trigger the collection of royalties due on a batch of transfers.

-The role BYPASS_OPERATOR does not pay royalties.
+The role BYPASS_SENDER does not pay royalties.
 This is intended to be used by a privileged service that allows users to make simple non-sale transfers.